reduxjs/react-redux/docs/troubleshooting.md

 Make sure to check out [Troubleshooting Redux](http://redux.js.org/docs/Troubleshooting.html) first.

 ### I'm getting the following alert: Accessing PropTypes via the main React package is deprecated.
 Use the prop-types package from npm instead.
-This warning is shown when using react 15.5.*. basically, now it's just a warning, but in react16 the application might break. the PropTypes should now be imported from 'prop-types' package, and not from the react package.
+This warning is shown when using react 15.5.*.
+Basically, now it's just a warning, but in react16 the application might break. the PropTypes should now be imported from 'prop-types' package, and not from the react package.

 Update to the latest version of react-redux.